The Advanced Technology Genomics Core (ATGC) offers several microarray services, including:

 - Single Nucleotide Polymorphism (SNP) genotyping, Copy Number Variation (CNV) and Loss of Heterozygosity (LOH)

-Our supported applications can be utilized to detect and map chromosomal aberrations and SNPs, profile gene expression patterns, identify differences between two populations of DNA or RNA (i.e., tumor vs. normal cell populations), determine the effect of therapeutic agents on the genome and their effect on gene expression, and determine the effect of genetic alterations on gene expression patterns.
+Our supported applications can be utilized to detect and map chromosomal aberrations and SNPs, profile gene expression patterns, identify differences between two populations of DNA or RNA (i.e., tumor vs. normal cell populations), determine the effect of therapeutic agents on the genome and their effect on gene expression and determine the effect of genetic alterations on gene expression patterns.

 Microarray service pricing

-The microarray service offers the Affymetrix platform for Gene Expression and SNP/Genotyping profiling and the Illumina platform for SNP/Genotyping and Methylation profiling.
+The microarray service offers the Affymetrix platform for Gene Expression and the Illumina platform for SNP/Genotyping and Methylation profiling.
 According to the service type, the initial sample quality control (QC) and microarrays may be included in the sample processing cost.
 The complete service includes target preparation, hybridization, imaging and signal quantification.
 Investigators may request the complete microarray processing or choose to have the facility perform partial service.

 Pricing for microarray services can be found on the service pricing schedule.